DmxLarchey/Hilbert-Basis-Theorem/README.md

 ## Compile and review instructions

 This artifact was written for `Rocq-9.0.0`.
 The main incompatibility with `Coq` relies in the `From ...
-Import ...` directives: `From Stdlib Import ...` should be replaced with `From Coq Inport ...` but doing so, `roqc` would then complain with warnings, so I decided to format the code for `Rocq` only.
+Import ...` directives: `From Stdlib Import ...` should be replaced with `From Coq Import ...` but doing so, `roqc` would then complain with warnings, so I decided to format the code for `Rocq` only.

 Before reviewing the code, you should install `Rocq-9.0.0`.